AribYadi/AribYadi/README.md

 ## 👋 Hello!
 My name is Arib 👋

-I'am programming 👨‍💻 for fun, very interested in programming languages, and very much looking into open source.
+I'm programming 👨‍💻 for fun, very interested in programming languages, and very much looking into open source.

 ### 📖 About Me 📖